 Kyle was drawn to Gonzaga because of the sense of community and has found himself growing from the support and experiences he has gained.

 Kyle graduated in 2017 with a degree in Electrical Engineering.
-He is working on Oahu for an engineering firm.
+He worked on Oahu for an engineering firm after graduation and is currently pursuing a M.S. in Clinical and Translational Research.
 See how Gonzaga prepared Kyle for his career.

 “The Right Choice”—Charé from East St. Louis, IL

 Charé is proud of her time at Gonzaga as well as the example she sets for her family by being the first to graduate from college.

 Charé graduated from Gonzaga in 2015 and works as an educational nonprofit professional.

 Rene credits mentors for helping him reach success.
 At Gonzaga he learned to be a leader so that he may give back to his community and support young people from similarly difficult backgrounds.